Abhishaike/HyperProtoNetReproduce/README.md

 ## Current Issues
-There is some bug in how I am reporting the overall loss for training and testing, leading to extremely joint losses.
-It doesn't affect the actual results,
+There isn't really a *bug* persay, but moreso just misleading: because of the normalization schemes for the training dataset, the mean absolute error for year predictions look extremely off.
+This doesn't affect the test groups which don't have the normalization applied to it, but just something to keep in mind.